maykinmedia/archiefbeheercomponent/doc/manual/destruction.rst

 It shows in chronological order which actions have been performed and the role of the user who performed the action.

+The PDF also contains the amount of data that was deleted when processing the destruction list.
+This is calculated through adding the size of each document related to a zaak which was deleted.

 Audit trails, logs and notifications
 ====================================